-Our Learn Moodle MOOC (Massive Open Online Course) started today, 19 June, on Learn.moodle.net and is now in progress, using Moodle 3.3.
+Our Learn Moodle MOOC 3.5 Basics MOOC (Massive Open Online Course) started today, 18 June, on Learn.moodle.net and is now in progress, using Moodle 3.5.

-Teaching with Moodle: An introduction is for anyone who wants to use the Moodle learning platform for teaching, whether in a school, a university, a company or just personal interest.
-In this 4 week MOOC, learners will explore all the different functionalities in Moodle and also create their own quizzes, assignments and many more.
+Learn Moodle 3.5 Basics is for anyone who wants to use the Moodle learning platform for teaching, whether in a school, a university, a company or just personal interest.
+In this 4 week MOOC, learners will explore all the different functionalities in Moodle and also create their own quizzes, assignments, and many more.

 Thanks everyone.
 We look forward to another great few weeks of learning with all of you.